Sylvia Clara (Dillow) Delamere West was born in 1879 in or near Madison County, OH, the daughter of William and Elizabeth (Houser) Dillow.

 On Aug.
 30, 1899, when Sylvia was age 20, she married 23-year-old Charles Edward Delamere (1875-1933), a native of Deland, Piatt County, IL and the son of John and Euphemia Delamere.
 The ceremony was performed by Rev. D. Mac Arthur, a Baptist minister.

-Sylvia's husband sometimes went by "Charles" and other times by "Ed."
-They had four daughters -- Ethel Lucille Sheridan, Opal Euphemia Parker and twins Doris Livonia Walker and Dorothy Elizabeth Dalton.
+Together, the Delameres produced a family of four daughters -- Ethel Lucille Sheridan, Opal Euphemia Parker and twins Doris Livonia Walker and Dorothy Elizabeth Dalton.

 They made their initial home in Nixon Township, DeWitt County, where Charles worked as a farm laborer circa 1900.

 By 1910, the Delameres had migrated to Iowa, where they lived in Gilmore City, Lake Township, Pocahontas County.
 Their home was on View Street, and Charles was employed as a laborer in odd jobs.
 Sylvia's married sister Livona Bothwell also resided in Gilmore City.

 The family returned to the Clinton area by 1920, when the federal census was taken.
 Charles was a farmer "working out" at others' farms.
 In 1930, the Delamere home was on East Washington Street in Clinton.

 By 1933, when Charles became deathly ill with pneumonia, they lived on West South Street.